lazorax/online-voting-system/README.md

-🗳️ Secure Online Voting System
+🗳️ Secure Online Voting System ( Project Overview )

 The Secure Online Voting System is a Java-based web application that allows users to create, manage, and participate in online elections with transparency and security.